Arfameher/challenge-collecting-data/README.md

 ***
 ### Description
 This project is about creating a large dataset on real estate for price prediction purposes.
-Here we have chosen to collect data from immoweb website.
 This is a data collection tool that can collect real estate data from websites.
 The data is to be used to make price predictions on real estate sales in Belgium.
-The code could collect the following information from every listing on ImmoWeb.be website and the data is stored in a csv file.
+The code could collect the following information from every listing on ImmoWeb.be website and the data is stored in a `.csv` file.

 - Locality
 - Type of property
 - Subtype of property